SatrunsDream/Chronic-Kidney-Disease/README.md

 ## Model Preprocessing

+**In this analysis, we explore the performance of three different machine learning models used for classifying chronic kidney disease (CKD) versus non-CKD cases.
+Each model has been evaluated on various metrics to determine its effectiveness in predicting CKD outcomes.**

 ### Feature Encoding

 In the feature encoding step, categorical variables within the dataset are transformed into numerical values using LabelEncoder from the sklearn.preprocessing module.
 This process is essential for preparing the data for machine learning algorithms, which generally require numerical input.
 Many machine learning models cannot directly process categorical data.
 Converting these categories into numerical values allows the models to interpret and analyze the data effectively.